Nojgaard/MeshGenerator/README.md

 To run the project, simply open the project in a Unity Editor and run.
 Simple functionality is implemented to manipulate the spheres.
 To drag the spheres, simply click and drag.
-To change the size of each sphere, scroll on the ball representing the sphere
+To change the size of each sphere, scroll on the ball representing the sphere.

+The code implementing the different algorithms as surface shaders are found in:
+MeshGenerator/Assets/Scripts/MeshGeneration/Compute/

 ![example image](https://github.com/Nojgaard/MeshGenerator/blob/master/example_image.png)